 Costs associated with creation transactions - A standard creation transaction fee may be imposed to offset the transfer and other transaction costs associated with the issuance of creation units.
 The standard creation transaction fee may be charged to the Authorized Participant on the day such Authorized Participant creates a creation unit, and is the same, regardless of the number of creation units purchased by the Authorized Participant on the applicable Business Day.
 However, the fund may increase the standard creation transaction fee for administration and settlement of custom orders requiring additional administrative processing by the fund's custodian.
 If a purchase consists solely or partially of cash, the Authorized Participant may also be required to cover certain brokerage, tax, foreign exchange, execution, price movement and other costs and expenses related to the execution of trades resulting from such transaction (which may, in certain instances, be based on a good faith estimate of transaction costs).
 Authorized Participants will also bear the costs of transferring the deposit securities to the fund.
-Transaction fees are subject to change and certain fees/costs associated with creation transactions are subject to change and may be waived in certain circumstances.
+Transaction fees are subject to change and may be waived in certain circumstances.
 To the extent a creation transaction fee is not charged, certain costs may be borne by the fund.
 Investors who use the services of a broker or other financial intermediary to acquire fund shares may be charged a fee for such services.
 The fund's standard creation transaction fees are set forth in the table below:

+Fixed Fee

-1 Fixed Fee Fixed Fee
+Fixed Fee

 (In Kind) (In Cash)

+(III KIIIU) (iii G usii)

-\$350 \$100
+\$400 \$100